opentoonz/opentoonz_docs/source/interface_overview.rst

 |UI_timeline|

-The timeline allows you to manage the scene content, in the same manner as the xsheet.
+The timeline allows you to manage the scene content, in the same manner as the Xsheet.
 It is organized in horizontal layers, and layers are divided into cells, representing the content of that layer in that particular frame.
 In the layers you can load animation levels, clips, images, audio files or other timelines.

 At the leftmost part each layer has its own header containing information about its content.
 At the top part of the timeline there is a time ruler that displays the frame number, with a cursor placed on the current frame.
 The headers area and the time ruler are always visible, even when scrolling the timeline area; in this way it's easier to understand how the scene is built.